DASH COOPER CO-OP CD RELEASE PARTY!

 So I headed back to the Hard Rock and I saw Dash and Calico heading to the parking garage.
 I said hello/goodbye to them and Dash looked so happy.
 In fact he was beaming.
 It occurred to me that this was a unique great night for him and his entire family and I was so happy for him.
 I then went to the cafeteria until a jerk who owed me money showed up.
 I had experienced enough drama for the night so I decided to go home before a scene from “Animal House” played out so I said goodbye to my friends for the night.
 All in all, I can say this was definitely a night to remember in so many ways.
-I have put on six national awards shows and I know it is a hard job putting events together and Alice Goldstein sure outdid herself with this successful event.
-Thanks for inviting me Alice!
+I have put on six national awards shows and I know it is a hard job putting events together.
+Thanks for inviting me!

 Photos: Paul ROCK Santos/ Sally Steele